iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/run-experiments.md

 You can change datasets that are used for model training.
 The list of files that you can change will depend on your ML project.
-For instance, in the `example-get-started` ML project, you can change the `data.xml` file.
+For instance, in the [`example-get-started` ML project][example-get-started project], an authorized user can change the `data.xml` file.
 Iterative Studio identifies all the files used in your ML project, which means that if you select the `Show all input parameters (including hidden)` option, then you can also change the hidden files such as the `model.pkl` model file and the `scores.json` metrics file.
 You can also choose not to change any input data files if you only wish to change the values of one or more hyperparameters.

 #### **Hyperparameters**:

 Iterative Studio lists all the hyperparameters of your ML project and you can change their values as per the new experiment that you want to run.
-For instance, in the `example-get-started` ML project, you can change `max_features` (the maximum number of features that the model uses), `ngrams`, etc. You can also choose not to change any hyperparameters if you only wish to change one or more input data files.
+For instance, in the [`example-get-started` ML project][example-get-started project], an authorized user can change `max_features` (the maximum number of features that the model uses), `ngrams`, etc. You can also choose not to change any hyperparameters if you only wish to change one or more input data files.

 The default values of the input data files and hyperparameters in this form are extracted from your selected commit.